KarmicDemon/Neural-Network-on-TV-Script/README.md

 # Neural Network on TV Script

+# Dependencies
+numpy tensorflow

+# Usage
+The creator script creates the network and saves it to a file.
+The printer script loads the network from file and prints out a "script".